Web Search Results for "Susan B. Anthony"

 Pedaling the Path to Freedom - National Women's History Museum

-compare and contrast the work of Susan B. Anthony, sometimes called the mother of the 19th Amendment, with a 21st century activist.
-Students will explore the legacy of activism and develop a construct for modern activism using qualities for leadership and successful activism.
-Objectives:
+As a class, you will discuss how legacy, words, and ideas can influence change; and compare and contrast the work of Susan B. Anthony, sometimes called the mother of the 19th Amendment, with a 21st century activist.

 WHAT IS THIS?
 This is an unscreened compilation of results from several search engines.
 The sites listed are not necessarily recommended by Surfnetkids.com.